5 Effect Pedals You Should Have for Your Acoustic Guitar 5 Effect Pedals You Should Have for Your Acoustic Guitar

 The bottom line

 Obviously, there are lots of pedals out there for acoustic guitar players.
 The list above is just a partial list and represents my personal experience.
-The sound of an acoustic guitar is a bit different in the sense that you are often looking for the cleanest and pure sound, and in other times you are looking for a “fake” sound that comes directly from the effect.
-Finally, if you are keen to check more pedals, then here are some more effect pedals you need to check before setting your mind on something: FISHMAN Aura Spectrum DI Preamp, BOSS
+The sound of an acoustic guitar is a bit different in the sense that you are often looking for the cleanest and pure sound, and at other times, you are looking for a “fake” sound that comes directly from the effect.